hackoregon/linux-laptop-setup/vagrant-box-creation/README.md

     * When it asks to write the changes to disk, say 'Yes'.
 10. The installer will start again.
 Accept the defaults until you come to 'Software selection'.
 Select ***both*** 'standard system utilities' and 'OpenSSH server'.
 11. The installer will start again.
 Accept the defaults until the install is complete.
 Then select "Continue" to reboot the system.
-12. When the system comes up, log in as 'hack' and type `sudo shutdown -h now`.
+12. When the system comes up, log in as 'hack'.
+13. Type `ssh-keygen` to generate secure shell keys.
+Answer all the prompts with `Enter`.
+14. Type `sudo shutdown -h now` to power off the virtual machine.
 You'll need to enter the password.
-13. Go to the VirtualBox "Snapshots" page and take a snapshot, so you can get back to this state.
+15. Go to the VirtualBox "Snapshots" page and take a snapshot, so you can get back to this state.

 ## Installing the services
 You can use the virtual machine as it is with the "hack" account and password.
 You have to install the services you'll be using and forward the ports in the VMware GUI, but you have a working server at this point.